code4policy/conversions/README.md

 **Bonus**

 1. Split out HTML, CSS and JavaScript into 3 separate files
-2. Make one modification (any modification) to the D3 graphic - like changing colors for example.
+2. Make one modification (any modification) to the D3 graphic - like changing the colors for example.